Juju-And/enelion-task/README.md

 $ CREATE DATABASE enelion;
 ```

-In file app.py, change credentials POSTGRES credentials in order to match them with your system:
+In file app.py, change POSTGRES credentials in order to match them with your system:
 ```
 POSTGRES = {
     'user': '{{ user }}',